Deep Dwell

 He opened his mouth to call out, but the rumbling floor and a glance around soon showed him he was only with walls, wallpaper, old lights and the soft grinding of motors and rusty tracks.

-He looked around for the warmth of the pod, only to see it already pulled away on a rail that disappeared into the ceiling.
+He looked around for the warmth of the pod, only to see it already going backwards, on the rail that hung from the concrete ceiling, disappearing into the mouth of utter darkness from whence it came.

 “Hey!” he called, his throat clamping in at the motion.
 He gasped in pain and reached for his neck.
 He gagged as he tried to regain his breath, watching as the pod ascended out of reach above him.

 He stood hastily but fell badly in the process, twisting his ankle for his body’s degenerated condition.
 Just… get back on the conveyor.
-Even if you have to crawl.
+Follow the light at the end of this corridor, even if you have to crawl.

 A long, irritated growl twirled as he pulled himself up by his frozen fingers; long, nail-claws scraping and peeling off the damp surface of the walls.